jbiatek/BSGRulebook/rulebook.md

 A revealed Cylon player has a modified game turn.

-1. Draw 2 Skill cards
+1. Draw 2 Skill cards.
     - According to the base game, these can be of any two types.
 In all 3 expansions, this is changed: the two cards must be of *different* types.
     - As a revealed Cylon, your old human Skill set is ignored.
 2. Movement step: